 Fix your credit tip #2: Pay down balances

 If you need help putting together a credit card payoff strategy, consider the debt snowball or debt avalanche.
 This is a method of focusing on paying off one account at a time while making minimum payments on the others.
-As you pay off each account, your focus payment gets bigger and bigger and has a snowball effect of paying off your debt accounts.
+As you pay off each account, your focus payment gets bigger and bigger.
+It has a snowball effect of paying off your debt accounts.

 Fix your credit tip #3: Be patient

-If you follow tip #1 and tip #2 and don’t do anything else, you should see your credit score go up in the long-run.
+Let’s say you follow tip #1 and tip #2 and don’t do anything else.
+You should see your credit score go up in the long-run.
 If you want to fix your credit permanently, however, it takes time.
-Those previous late payments hurt your score less and less over time, but it will take the whole seven years for them to go away for good.
+Those previous late payments hurt your score less and less over time.
+However, it will take the whole seven years for them to go away for good.
 There is no quick answer to that part of fixing your credit.
 You have to be patient.

 But if you build the right credit habits and hold to them for years, your credit will improve.
 While you are at it, don’t mess with your credit too much.
 Adding new accounts, increased credit limits, and even applying for a new credit card can temporarily lower your credit score.
 The more you can keep your hands off and just let your credit accounts age with perfect payment records, the better off your credit will be.